- Gallery Text

 Pierre Daix, Picasso: The Cubist Years 1907-1916, Little, Brown & Company (1979), p.
 272, fig. 432

-Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums, exh. cat., Abbeville Press/Harvard University Art Museums (New York, NY and Cambridge, MA, 1985), p.
+Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums (New York, NY and Cambridge, MA, Harvard University Art Museums and Abbeville Press, 1985).
+With an essay by John Coolidge and a preface by John M. Rosenfield.
+To accompany the inaugural exhibition at the Sackler Museum, Oct 21 1985 - Jan 5 1986, p.
 66, fig. 58, color ill.

 Dr. Tobias G. Natter, Die Galerie Miethke: Eine Kunsthandlung im Zentrum der Moderne, exh. cat., Jüdisches Museum der Stadt Wien (Vienna, Austria, 2003-2004), p.
 174 (repr. in color)